grycap/im/doc/gitbook/rest-api.md

   * fail response: 401, 400, 415

-  Create and configure an infrastructure with the requirements specified in the RADL document of the body contents (in plain RADL or in JSON formats).
+  Create and configure an infrastructure with the requirements specified in the RADL or TOSCA document of the body contents (RADL in plain text or in JSON formats).
 If success, it is returned the URI of the new infrastructure.
 The result is JSON format has the following format: